ryanjerving/follow-the-money/README.md

 As it turns out, this reduction has hit local governments statewide: counties and municipalities are only seeing a 55% return of revenue as aid, as compared with 63% in 1996 (and as compared with the 90% "return to origin" goal of the revenue sharing arrangement first put in place in Wisconsin in 1911).

-But to see how "average" this 55% average was across the state, I created this scatter plot snapshot to normalize revenue collected on a per capita basis for 2015, the most recent year for which data is available.
+But to see how "average" this 55% average might be across the state, I created this scatter plot snapshot to normalize revenue collected on a per capita basis for 2015, the most recent year for which data is available.

 <iframe src= "https://ryanjerving.github.io/highcharts-scatter-WI-pop-rev/index.html" width="90%" height="450"></iframe>